top of page

 Dried cannabis leaves representing clinical cannabinoids

-• CB1 receptors are primarily found in the brain and nervous system.
-They influence mood, memory, and pain sensation.
+CB1 receptors are primarily found in the brain and central nervous system.
+They are involved in how the body processes mood, memory, and sensory signals — and are the primary site of THC's psychoactive activity.

 Navigating the world of cannabinoid products can feel overwhelming.
-There are oils, edibles, tinctures, capsules, and more.
-Here’s how you can make an informed choice:
+Here's how to approach it thoughtfully:

 Eye-level view of a glass jar filled with CBD oil and a dropper on a wooden table